10 Easy Steps to Add Static Analysis to Your Firmware Build

 Futuristic tunnel with overlays of charts and symbols

 When it comes to embedded system applications, security is one of the most important requirements.
 In addition to embedded security topics such as Bluetooth encryption, SSH, and TLS, modern firmware developers use a static analysis tool that checks for vulnerabilities in your source code.
-There are many existing static analysis tools (Cppcheck, Clang Sanitizers, etc.) that can do the job but today I’d like to focus on one of our favorites, Flawfinder.
+There are many existing static analysis tools (Cppcheck, Clang Sanitizers, etc.) that can do the job, but today I’d like to focus on one of our favorites, Flawfinder.

 Flawfinder is an open-source tool developed by David A. Wheeler, a security expert.
 Like all static analysis tools, this tool scans your C/C++ source codes to look for weaknesses or flaws.